Punta Peuco Prison

-Punta Peuco Prison (Penal de Punta Peuco), officially El Centro de Detención Preventiva y Cumplimiento Penitenciario Especial Punta Peuco, is a prison located in the municipality of Tiltil, Santiago Metropolitan Region.
-Punta Peuco is a special facility specifically built in 1995 for individuals convicted of crimes against humanity and human rights abuses during the Military dictatorship of Chile (1973–90).
-The prison, which holds approximately 70 inmates, is considerably more modern than a standard Chilean jail.
+Punta Peuco Prison (Penal de Punta Peuco), officially Centro de Detención Preventiva y Cumplimiento Penitenciario Especial Punta Peuco, is a prison located in the municipality of Tiltil, Santiago Metropolitan Region.
+Punta Peuco is a special facility specifically built in 1995 for individuals convicted by the Chilean judiciary of crimes against humanity and human rights abuses during the military dictatorship of Chile (1973–90).
+The judiciary uses the old criminal procedure system originated in 1906 for these cases, without the guarantees introduced with the reform carried out between 2000 and 2005.

+The prison, which holds approximately 130 inmates, is considerably more modern than a standard Chilean jail.
 After considerable military protest and insubordination in response to the sentences against violations of the human rights, Punta Peuco was built within a military community, but the prison is administered by the Chilean Gendarmerie, the national prison service, similar to the country's other prisons.

-In June and October of 1995, convicted Caravan of Death commanders Manuel Contreas and Pedro Espinoza were incarcerated at the prison, respectively.
+In June and October 1995, convicted Caravan of Death commanders Manuel Contreras and Pedro Espinoza were incarcerated at the prison, respectively.
 22 July 1995 some 1,500 people, many of them members of the army, attended a rally outside the Punta Peuco prison in solidarity for Brigadier Espinoza.
-Inmates have included Manuel Contreras, Raúl Iturriaga, Pedro Espinoza and Marcelo Moren Brito.
+Inmates have included Manuel Contreras, Raúl Iturriaga, Miguel Krassnoff, Pedro Espinoza and Marcelo Moren Brito.

+Between 2020 and 2021, during the height of the COVID-19 pandemic, the prison suffered an outbreak.
+Nearly 70 percent of the inmates (~80 out of 110+) fell ill.
+Five of them died: